McCLIM/McCLIM/Backends/beagle/README.txt

     far this will get us though...
     UPDATE - 21.AUG.2004 - performing fewer NSWindow flushes makes no difference to speed.
+    UPDATE - 25.APR.2005 - When the mirror transformation is set (sheet is scrolling) we dispatch a repaint on the 'untransformed mirror region' (using the mirror transformation as the 'untransformation') instead of on the whole sheet.
+Things seem to behave better (i.e. quicker) now.
+    This HASN'T made '(time (clim-listener::com-show-class-subclasses t))' execute any faster though (or cons less).
+We're doing way too much work drawing stuff I think, and because we get CLIM to redraw the regions (linear search through output history?) it's not too fast.
+Suspect in CLX when the sheet is scrolled, no redraw happens from CLIM generally.
+Also, Cocoa appears to get really slow at rendering text when the output history gets too large (maybe this is CLIM again, it's hard to know).
+Need to profile.
+    TODO: cache lisp-bezier-path instances and reuse them.
+Use approximation for text sizing (there's as much overhead working out how big rendered text would be as there is to rendering the text itself, or almost).

 2. When running the Listener (and probably other applications), the resize handle is not visible; it's there, but you can't see it.
 Grab and drag